wp-plugins/wp-mass-delete/readme.txt

 == Changelog ==

+= 1.9 =
+* Fixed CSRF vulnerability.
+* Fully compatible with WordPress 4.2.2.

 = 1.8 =
-* Fully compatible with WordPress 4.1.1
+* Fully compatible with WordPress 4.1.1.

 = 1.7 =
-* Fully compatible with WordPress 4.1
+* Fully compatible with WordPress 4.1.

 = 1.6 =
-* Fully compatible with WordPress 4.0.1
+* Fully compatible with WordPress 4.0.1.

 = 1.5 =
 * Fully compatible with WordPress 4.0.